MOSEK/Mosek.pip/README.md

-This is a cross-platform installer for MOSEK for use with PIP.
+This is a cross-platform installer for MOSEK for use Python PIP.

+To install the package type
+<code><pre>pip install git+http://github.com/MOSEK/Mosek.pip</pre></code>